The History of Wood Carving in Art

 Although the sculpture can be seen today in sensual and profane terms, the nudity of the figure and her long golden locks are actually Erhart’s ingenious way of conveying the holy radiance and mystic ecstasy.

 The Renaissance Woodcarving and Beyond

-Artistic practices quickly adopted this idea, and started shifting its focus, not from religious themes per se, but from the negative representations of human condition.
-Production of portraits and busts of secular individuals rose significantly, but this interest in preservation of one’s image to posterity often meant that wood was not the first choice of artists.
+Artistic practices quickly adopted this idea and started shifting its focus, not from religious themes per se, but from the negative representations of the human condition.
+Production of portraits and busts of secular individuals rose significantly, but this interest in the preservation of one’s image to posterity often meant that wood was not the first choice of artists.